John Wojciechowski: Career

 Madden and Summerall also made some remarks regarding his playing ability just moments later.
-Immediately following a pass completion by the Bears’ quarterback Mike Tomczak, Madden stated that Wojciechowski did “a pretty good job of pass protection.”
-Madden also went on to state that Wojciechowski “is a hard worker, stays with his guy.”
+Immediately following a pass completion by the Bears' quarterback Mike Tomczak, Madden stated that Wojciechowski did "a pretty good job of pass protection."
+Madden also went on to state that Wojciechowski "is a hard worker, stays with his guy."
 Summerall followed that comment with one of his own.
-He stated that Bears’ coach Mike Ditka told him that he “liked his footwork…his quickness, he’s an athlete.”
-(A video clip of that portion of that game is in the external link section at the bottom of this article.)
+He stated that Bears' coach Mike Ditka told him that he "liked his footwork... his quickness, he's an athlete."